gvwilson/fiction/iffy/index.md

 Instead,
 he swiped his hand across the control panel to turn them back toward Rothera.

-All of a sudden Iffy needed to be somewhere else---anywhere else.
+All of a sudden Iffy needed to be somewhere else—anywhere else.
 She threw open the door of the pilot house and stumbled out into the endless hard light of the southern summer.
 Her feet took her to the galley on auto-pilot.